biopragmatics/oquat/docs/unknowns/source/fbcv.md

 | FBC:SM  |        2 | [FBcv:0000402](http://purl.obolibrary.org/obo/FBcv_0000402), [FBcv:0000652](http://purl.obolibrary.org/obo/FBcv_0000652)                                                                                                                           |
 | FBC:TJ  |        2 | [FBcv:0005003](http://purl.obolibrary.org/obo/FBcv_0005003), [FBcv:0005004](http://purl.obolibrary.org/obo/FBcv_0005004)                                                                                                                           |

-## `GOC` (23)
+## `GOC`

+There are 23 usages of `GOC` in `fbcv`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOC).

 <details>
 <summary>Click to expand the `GOC` table</summary>